henrybarklam/Fluent_Python/README.md

 # Python Decorators
 The only constrain upon the object returned by thedecorator is that it can be used as a function - which basically means it must be callable.
 Any classes we use as decorators must implement __call__.

+The act of decoration replaces the object its being called on

+You used to have to do something like the following:
+    def foo(): pass
+    foo: staticmethod(foo)

+With the addition of the @ decoration operator you now get the same result by saying:
+@staticmethod
+def foo(): pass

+The @ decoration operator is just a little syntax sugar meaning "pass a function object through another function and assign the result to the original function"